Hadrian's Tower

 Hadrian's Tower is a residential tower block in Newcastle upon Tyne.
+It is the tallest building in Newcastle.
 Located at 27 Rutherford Street, construction started in 2018 and was completed in September 2020.

 History

-Hadrian's Tower was designed by Faulkner Browns, built by Tolent Construction, glazed by EVB Facades (UK) Ltd and handed over to the developer, The High Street Group, in September 2020 and opened in December 2020.
+Hadrian's Tower was designed by Faulkner Browns, built by Tolent Construction, glazed by EVB Facades (UK) Ltd, with façade elements fabricated by Bespoke Architectural Fabrications Ltd, and handed over to the developer, The High Street Group, in September 2020 and opened in December 2020.